Everyday Sustainability aims to educate and empower you to make sustainable decisions in your everyday life to reduce

 Learn more about our work in these articles and on our website:

 Article: Getting Passionate About Sustainability, January, 2017

 We would love for you to join the movement and help us with our mission to reduce waste.
-Check our calendar for the next Super Rs meeting or contact our committee chair for details.
+Check our calendar for the next Everyday Sustainability Committee meeting or contact our committee chair for details.